 - I. Program of Studies Due Fall of your second year in the program after completion of at least 12 credit hours of graduate coursework.
 It must be filed with Graduate Studies by the middle of the semester prior to the semester of your intended date of graduation. - II.
 Thesis Proposal Meeting Report Used to document your thesis topic, and name the members of your thesis committee. - III.
 Announcement of Examination/Report of Examination This electronic form is available at gradforms.unm.edu.
 It is on this form where you will formally submit your committee members.
 This form will be used for your Thesis, Comprehensive Examination, and Dissertation Defense. - IV.
-Thesis Manuscript Forms These electronic forms are found on Graduate Studies website under Manuscript Forms and Procedures. - V. Comprehensive Examination Proposal form Used to establish your comps committee, reading list for your comprehensive exam, initiation of comprehensive exams, and which option you have chosen, if applicable.
-In addition, you must supply your reading list and questions to the Graduate Program Coordinator. - a.
-Option A Position Statements - b.
-Option B Scholarly Review Paper - VI.
+Thesis Manuscript Forms These electronic forms are found on Graduate Studies website under Manuscript Forms and Procedures. - V. Comprehensive Examination Proposal form Used to establish your comps committee, reading list for your comprehensive exam, initiation of comprehensive exams.
+In addition, you must submit your reading list and outline to the Graduate Program Coordinator. - VI.
 Application for Candidacy form Must be submitted the semester in which you pass your comprehensive examination. - VII.
 Dissertation Proposal Meeting Used to document your dissertation proposal meeting, committee, and topic. - VIII.
 Appointment of Dissertation Committee This is done on your Dissertation Proposal Meeting form.
 Check with the Program Coordinator to ensure the makeup of your committee is correct.
 You will formally submit your committee to Graduate Studies via your Announcement of Examination. - IX.
-Dissertation Manuscript forms These electronic forms are found on Graduate Studies website under Manuscript Forms and Procedures. - X. Graduation Checklist This optional form is to aid you in verifying that all graduation requirements have been completed for MS or Ph.D. and can be found on our website under graduate student resources. - XI.
+Dissertation Manuscript forms These electronic forms are found on Graduate Studies website under Manuscript Forms and Procedures. - X. Concentration Checklist This optional form is to aid you in verifying that all graduation requirements have been completed your concentration. and can be found on our website under graduate student resources. - XI.
 Annual Progress Report The APR is submitted each Spring semester and is used to evaluate your progress in the program. - XII.
-Department Financial Aid application Department funding requests.
+Department Funding Request Sent electronically three times per year. - XIII.
+Teaching Application Sent electronically three times per year.